alan-turing-institute/census2021-backbrief/deliverables/report.md

 In other words, when we are evaluating the performance of improved methods on 2011 data, it's crucial that we see fewer than $1\,629$ Gold Standard matches being missed.
 Since we know that 70% of the matches in 2011 were found using automatic methods, we can use this as a baseline from which to evaluate the performance increases in 2019 methods, given the goal of maximising the extent to which record linkage can be done automatically.
 Table 1 shows that the 2011 automatic methods missed $194\,983$ matches that were ultimately found by clerical matching.

-The assumption that there are no false positives means that the precision for each of the methods in Tables 1-6 is always 100% and the recall (*TP* / (*TP* + *FN*)) can be used to say what percentage of the Gold Standard matches are found after each method is tested; this is summarised in the following list:
+The assumption that there are no false positives means that the precision for each of the methods in Tables 1-7 is always 100% and the recall (*TP* / (*TP* + *FN*)) can be used to say what percentage of the Gold Standard matches are found after each method is tested.
+The recall values for automatic record linkage methods are summarised in the following list:

 1. Deterministic: 84.871% (see Table 2)
 2. Probabilistic: 88.157% (see Table 3)